1. The Zeppelin Hall

 For the Pilots:

 Go on a research mission across the ocean with the Zeppelin NT simulator to take important samples from an eddy.
 This realistic scenario is based on the research work of the Helmholtz Centre and allows visitors to test the special flight characteristics of an airship.
-A joint project of the Swiss Museum of Transport in Zurich, Zeppelin Luftschifftechnik GmbH & Co.
+A joint project of the Swiss Museum of Transport in Luzern, Zeppelin Luftschifftechnik GmbH & Co.
 KG, the Helmholtz Centre Geesthacht, the Zurich-based company Eyecatcher and the Zeppelin Museum.